polterguy/rosetta/README.md

 ### No logging

 Rosetta does not, have never, and will never, implement any type of logging of traffic.
+Except possibly for malicious and errors, resulting from an attempted attack.

 The reasons for this, is because an adversary might gain control over your box.
 If he does, then your log files will give away not only you, but also all users of your website.
-This creates a dangerous situation, where the log files of your web server, can unintentionally become you and your friends Nemesis and Judas.
+This creates a dangerous situation, where the log files of your web server, can unintentionally become your and your friends worst nightmare.

+When combined with SSL, it hence becomes impossible for an adversary to know which documents, from your server, your users have accessed.
+Significantly reducing your risk.

 ### User-Agent whitelist and blacklist